codynhanpham/python_audio_server/README.md

 ## Work-in-Progress
-- [x] Upgrade project to Python 3.7
+- [x] Upgrade project to Python 3.9
 - [x] Resample audio files when start up server (to the nearest playable sample rate)
 - [x] More efficient way to pre-process audio files for playlist (resample, etc.)
 - [x] Preload gapless version of playlist
 - [x] Ability to stop audio.
 Maybe a /stop endpoint
 - [x] Sync the playback progress bar with the audio
 - [x] Move to using simpleaudio for all audio playback.
+- [x] Make it so that only one audio stream is playing at a time.
-- [ ] Add ability to reload audio files and playlists without restarting the server
+- [x] Add ability to reload audio files and playlists without restarting the server
 - [ ] Smoothing the audio transition between songs in playlist (Eliminate the clicking sound)
-- [ ] (Unsure for now) Make it so that only one audio stream is playing at a time.

 ## Installation